+Alequithm Status

-Algorithm ^{35, 36} Status
+Algorithm Status

-HMAC-SHA-512 Good (2; 3)
+HMAC-SHA-512 Good (3; 4)

 HMAC-SHA-384

 HMAC-SHA-256

-HMAC-SHA-1 Sufficient (3)
+HMAC-SHA-1 Sufficient (3; 4)

-HMAC-MD5 Insufficient (2; 3)
+HMAC-MD5 Insufficient (3)

-$Table \ 7-Hash \ functions \ for \ bulk \ encryption \ and \ the \ generation \ of \ random \ numbers$
+Table 7 - Hash functions for bulk encryption and the generation of random numbers

-32 3DES-CBC is the only algorithm for bulk encryption available in TLS 1.0 that is not Insufficient.
-Once you stop supporting TLS 1.0 you should disable 3DES-CBC.

-- 33 AES-CCM_8 is a variant of AES-CCM with a truncated authentication tag, which has a lower security equivalent for integrity protection. - 34 AEAD algorithms tightly integrate authentication and do not use a separate hash function for record protection.
+- 32 3DES-CBC is a legacy cipher with a 64 bit block size.
+Faster and safer alternatives are widely available and 3DES-CBC is seldom necessary for compatibility.
+The limited block size makes 3DES-CBC vulnerable under very specific circumstances (Sweet32-attack).
+3DES-CBC is the only algorithm for bulk encryption available in TLS 1.0 that is not Insufficient.
+Once you stop supporting TLS 1.0 you should disable 3DES-CBC. - 33 AES-CCM_8 is a variant of AES-CCM with a truncated authentication tag, which has a lower security equivalent for integrity protection. - 34 AEAD algorithms tightly integrate authentication and do not use a separate hash function for record protection.
 When a cipher suite that includes an AEAD refers to a hash function, it is only used as a component in the generation of random numbers. - 35 These are the most common algorithms for hashing.
 SHA-224 is also Sufficient but not used much. - 36 Other documents may refer to these algorithms without the HMAC- prefix.